christophpickl/derbauer/doc/_Glossary.md

 * prod ... production, each turn produced
 * cap ... capability, how much can be stored
-* att/def ... attack/defense for military
+* att/def ... attack/defense for army
 * mod ... modifier
 * raid ... getting attacked